Bundle vs. network conductivity of carbon nanotubes separated by type: Abstract

 \section{Abstract}

-We report wide-range optical investigations on transparent conducting networks made from separated (semiconducting, metallic) and reference (mixed) single-walled carbon nanotubes, complemented by transport measurements.
+{We report wide-range optical investigations on transparent conducting networks made from separated (semiconducting, metallic) and reference (mixed) single-walled carbon nanotubes, complemented by transport measurements.
 Comparing the intrinsic frequency-dependent conductivity of the nanotubes with that of the networks, we conclude that higher intrinsic conductivity results in better transport properties, indicating that the properties of the nanotubes are at least as much important as the contacts.
 We find that HNO$_3$ doping offers a larger improvement in transparent conductive quality than separation.
-Spontaneous dedoping occurs in all samples but is most effective in films made of doped metallic tubes, where the sheet conductance returns close to its original value within 24 hours.
+Spontaneous dedoping occurs in all samples but is most effective in films made of doped metallic tubes, where the sheet conductance returns close to its original value within 24 hours. \PACS{ {61.48.De}{Structure of carbon nanotubes, boron nanotubes, and other related systems} \and {78.67.Ch}{Optical properties of low-dimensional, mesoscopic, and nanoscale materials and structures: Nanotubes} \and {73.63.Fg}{Electronic transport in nanoscale materials and structures: Nanotubes} } }